 Although we manage over 250 acres, it is important to mention that we are not raising animals on 250 acres of land every day.
 We have a base of operations in Free Union that includes our farm stand, our freezers, our brooder, and our processing facility, but each day of the season will find our animals on new ground.
 We operate by gradually moving the animals over pasture and through the woods, all of which we borrow or lease from generous neighbors.
 Allowing livestock to intensely impact an area is only optimal if the area is allowed adequate rest, and that rest is only possible if we have adequate acreage to keep our animals moving and eating.
 For access to that acreage, we are ever grateful to family and friends who understand a well-managed pasture is more beneficial than an empty field.

-As we endeavor to sustain a comfortable life, build community, and sequester carbon from the atmosphere into our soils, we have something tangible (and delicious) to show for our efforts: meat and eggs.
+As we endeavor to sustain a comfortable life, build community, and sequester carbon from the atmosphere into our soils, we have something tangible (and delicious) to show for our efforts: pastured meats.
 We look forward to connecting with you and sharing the bounty.